Yamini2001/LeetCode-Solutions/README.md

 ## Find Unique Binary String
 Given an array of strings nums containing n unique binary strings each of length n, return a binary string of length n that does not appear in nums.
 If there are multiple answers, you may return any of them.

+## Find All Possible Stable Binary Arrays
+Return the total number of stable binary arrays.